Lightweight Dataset Pruning without Full Training via Example Difficulty and Prediction Uncertainty: Proposed Methods

-where $C > 0$ is a fixed constant, and the $\mu_D$ stands for the prediction mean of the highest score sample.
-Recalling that the mean of Beta distribution is $\frac{\alpha_r}{\alpha_r + \beta_r}$, the above choice makes the mean of Beta distribution move progressively with $r$, starting from $\mu_\gD$ ($r \simeq 0$, small pruning ratio) to one.
-In other words, with growing $r$, this Beta distribution becomes skewed towards the easier region ($r \rightarrow 1$, large pruning ratio), which in turn gives more weight to easy samples.
 The tendency of evolving should be different with datasets, thus a hyperparameter $c_\gD \geq 1$ is used to control the rate of evolution of the Beta distribution.
 Specifically, the choice of \( c_\gD \) depends on the complexity of the initial dataset.
 For smaller and more complex datasets, setting \( c_\gD \) to a smaller value retains more easy samples.
 For larger and simpler datasets, setting \( c_\gD \) to a larger value allows more uncertain samples to be selected.
 (For your intuitive understanding, please refer to \cref{fig:beta_pdf} and \cref{fig:cifar_coreset_visualization_beta} in the \cref{Appendix_explanation_of_dual_pruning}.)
 This is also aligned with the previous findings from \citet{sorscher2022beyond}; if the initial dataset is small, the coreset is more effective when it contains easier samples, while for a relatively large initial dataset, including harder samples can improve generalization performance.
+More descriptions for our Beta sampling are provided in Appendix~\ref{Appendix_explanation_of_dual_pruning}.

 \begin{remark} BOSS~\citep{acharyabalancing} also uses the Beta distribution to sample easier data points during pruning, similar to our approach.
 However, a key distinction lies in how we define the Beta distribution's parameters, \(\alpha_r\) and \(\beta_r\).
 While BOSS adjusts these parameters to make the mode of the Beta distribution's PDF scale linearly with the pruning ratio $r$, we employ a non-linear combination.
 This non-linear approach has the crucial advantage of maintaining an almost stationary PDF at low pruning ratios.
 This stability is especially beneficial when the dataset becomes easier where there is no need to focus on easy examples.
 Furthermore, unlike previous methods, we define PDF values based on the prediction mean, rather than any difficulty score, which is another significant difference. \end{remark}